ian-IBCIRL/CI-PP3-Battleships/README.md

 - And find a way to make a two player game so the computer moves are not necessary.
 - I would also like to add colour, but conscious that may reduce accessibility
 - Would be nice to add a leaderboard so people could compare themselves to the top 10 players
+- I added colorama, and tried to minimise accessibility risk of failing, so might add more colour in future.
+- I might also add https://www.textualize.io/ as recommended by my mentor.

 ------
 ## **Technologies Used**